 American history is filled with interesting and twisted tales of some of the world’s most evil criminals.
 Famous murderers, rapists, and other types of devious criminals have roots in the USA.
 These criminals spent their life’s final moments on death row waiting for their last meal and the long walk to their execution.
 What were the most famous executions in American history?
 What crimes were committed to earn a spot on death row?
 In what ways were these American criminals executed?
 This list answers those questions and more.

 Execution in America has evolved over the decades.
-Firing squad and hangings used to be a popular method of execution, whereas lethal injection and electric chair are the most commonly used methods today.
-The electric chair was once such a controversial method of the death in the United States that many lawyers argued that it was cruel and unusual punishment, and by the rule of the Eighth Amendment, should be outlawed.
+Firing squads and hangings used to be popular methods of execution, whereas lethal injection and the electric chair are the most commonly used methods today.
+The electric chair was once such a controversial method of execution in the United States that many lawyers argued that it was cruel and unusual punishment, and by the rule of the Eighth Amendment, should be outlawed.
 There were even a few cases where the electric chair was faulty and needed multiple tries to execute a convict.

 The criminals on this list have very different crimes and marks on the world, but their way out of the world was very similar.
 These men and women were all executed through the American legal system.

 In 1991, Aileen Wuornos made headline news when she was arrested for killing at least six men who she claimed had tried to rape her.

 Her self-defense excuse didn't work, and she was sentenced to death by lethal injection.
 She was executed in 2002.